Spicy Black Beans with Cilantro

 Make it a Meal:

-I served my beans with Cuban Flank Steak.
-This would also be amazing with Salsa Verde Chicken Bake or Southwestern Pot Roast.
+I served my spicy black beans with Cuban Flank Steak, but these tasty beans would also be amazing with Salsa Verde Chicken Bake or Southwestern Pot Roast.

 More Tasty Recipes with Black Beans: